liam-ilan/electron-orbitals/README.md

 | ----- | ----- |
 | Complex 2p Orbital for $m=1$| Real 2p Orbital for $m=1$|

 Rendering the probability distribution function, is done by sampling and even distribution of points in cartesian space, converting the cartesian coordinates to spherical coordinates, and computing $|\psi^2|$ at that point.
 This is done either in a two dimensional grid for the cross section diagrams, or in a 3d grid for the 3d diagrams.
-The cross section diagrams are sampled in a $400 \times 400$ grid (160,000 datapoints total), and the 3d diagrams are sampled in a $100 \times 100 \times 100$ grid (1,000,000 datapoints total).
+The cross section diagrams are sampled in a $400 \times 400$ grid (160,000 data points total), and the 3d diagrams are sampled in a $100 \times 100 \times 100$ grid (1,000,000 data points total).

+## Navigating the Images
+The `/img` directory contains all rendered images.
+They are split into the self-explanatory subdirectories `3d-complex`, `3d-real`, and `cross`.
+Under each directory, images are titled `n_l_m.png`.

+## Navigating the Rendering Software
+All rendering software is under `/generator` directory.
+- `generator/render_3d.py` and `generator/render_cross_section.py` contain methods to render their respective orbitals.
+- `generator/hydrogen.py` contains methods for computing the probability density functions of real and complex orbitals, in both cartesian and spherical coordinates.
+Credit to [Prof. Davit Potoyan and Mr. Zachery Crandall](https://dpotoyan.github.io/Chem324/H-atom-wavef.html) for the radial function.
+- `generator/get_render_radius.py` contains an algorithm for finding what bounding radius should be rendered.

 ## Render Your Own Orbitals
 The software used to generate these renders was built with Python, Scipy, Numpy, and Matplotlib.
 To install all necessary packages through pip,